 The area is managed by a Stewardship Manager.
 It was designated a Wild Plant Sanctuary by PA DCNR and received a research grant from USDA Forest Service.
 Research on natural succession, Emerald Ash Borer, carbon storage and sequestration, and invasive plant management are some of the many ongoing studies.
 The natural area includes foot trails for tours and community exploration.

 Tree Campus USA and ArbNet Arboretum

 The trees on campus provide numerous environmental and aesthetic benefits.
 In recognition of the diversity of trees on campus and the university’s efforts to maintain and enhance this resource, the WCU campus is a Level II ArbNet certified Arboretum and has been recognized as a Tree Campus USA for four years running.
 Faculty and students in Geography & Planning and Biology work cooperatively with Grounds to maintain a geodatabase of all trees on north and south campus.
 This geodatabase is used to help Grounds manage this invaluable resource and provides teaching and research opportunities for faculty and students.

 The WCU Microbiology Club has organized with various faculty and student volunteers to revitalize the rain water basin outside of the Swope Music Building.
 This has included the construction of swales to divert parking lot run off to decrease water pollution.
-Fall cover crops have also been planted to encourage soil health in advance of a native rain garden that will be planted in 2016.
 Corresponding studies into the microbial breakdown of pollutants in the basin have been initiated.